Any is not Any, but Any is Any

 Internally, EFace manages type information through the runtimeType structure.
 This structure encompasses various metadata, including the size, alignment, and hash value of the type.

-The fields of particular interest within this context are Kind_, Hash, and Equal.
-Kind_ indicates the type's category, while Hash and Equal are employed for comparing types and computing hash values within hash tables.
+The fields of particular interest within this structure are Kind_, Hash, and Equal.
+Kind_ indicates the type's category, while Hash and Equal are employed in hash tables for type comparison and hash value computation.

 Wrapping

-Let us now wrap this EFace to facilitate more convenient "dark magic."
+Now, let us wrap this EFace to facilitate more convenient "black magic."

 1type TypeInfo struct {